vascobnunes/fetchLandsatSentinelFromGoogleCloud/README.md

 `         -c CLOUDS, --cloudcover=CLOUDS        Set a limit to the cloud cover of the image`

-`         -b BIRD, --sat=BIRD                   Which satellite are you looking for`
+`         -b BIRD, --sat=BIRD                   Which satellite are you looking for.
+Available options are: TM, ETM, OLI_TIRS, S2`

 `         --output=OUTPUT                       Where to download files`